Case Study: Cost Segregation Analysis for a High-Rise Apartment Building in West Palm Beach, Florida

 The building's exterior showcases a blend of modern architectural elements, including stucco over masonry, aluminum gutters and downspouts, and extensive storefront glass systems.
 The interior is well-appointed, featuring amenities such as high-efficiency HVAC rooftop units, gas water heaters, and contemporary lighting fixtures including track lights, recessed downlights, and decorative chandeliers.
 The property also includes granite countertops, high-end kitchen appliances (including refrigerators, dishwashers, and gas ranges), and numerous residential comforts such as floating laminate wood flooring, carpet, and custom cabinetry.

-The owners engaged Engineered Tax Services (ETS) to perform a comprehensive cost segregation study of the property.
+The owners engaged Engineered Tax Services (ETS) to perform an engineered-based cost segregation study of the property.
 This study aimed to identify and reclassify specific assets, enabling the acceleration of depreciation and optimizing tax benefits.
 This case study outlines the cost segregation strategy employed and its significant impact on the financial outlook of the property.

 Objective